 You likely have your skin care routine and products that you’ve been using for as long as you can remember.
 But as the seasons change, your skin does too.
 The same way you trade in your summer flip flops for boots in the fall, you need to modify your skin care routine and products.

-Moreover, if you were ever out in the sun and not completely covered up this summer, odds are that you have some sun damage.
-Sun damage can range from freckles to dark tans, wrinkly skin and that taut-almost-leathery look.
-As we head into the fall, laser treatments are popular and effective to treat sun damage and refresh your skin.
+If you were ever out in the sun and not completely covered up this summer, odds are that you have some sun damage.
+Sun damage can range from freckles to dark tans to wrinkly or leathery skin.
+If you have sun damage, laser treatments are popular and effective to treat sun damage and refresh your skin.

 If you aren't sure what to try, a medical aestheticians (licensed skin care specialists with clinical training) can work with you to personalize a skin care plan that's right for you.
 They have a thorough understanding of the skin and ways to maintain or improve its quality.

 If you have questions or would like to request a consult, please fill out our online form or call 610-902-1828.